 To investigate these topics, the ZPID cooperates with other national and international research institutions.
 Within the Leibniz Association, the ZPID works with partners from the Leibnitz Research Alliances »Leibniz Education Research Network (LERN)1« and »Healthy Ageing2«.

 The project »PHILMS« – Personality, Health Information Literacy, and Information Seeking Behavior in Multiple Sources

 investigates Health Information Behavior of Adults: Determinants of the Use of Multiple Sources for Obtaining Information on Physical and Mental Health Complaints more about »PHILMS«

-The project »BLInk« analyzes scholarly information literacy in psychology students and develops an intervention to foster the
+The project »BLInk« (2012-2015) analyzed scholarly information literacy in psychology students and developed an intervention to foster the corresponding skills.

 more about »BLInk«

 Applying a longitudinal design, the project »WisE« (2013-2016) analyzed structure and development of novices' professional knowledge networks in the domains of psychology and computer sciences.

 The project »GInKA« (2014-2015) investigated health information literacy in middle-aged and older adults and aimed at developing and evaluating training concepts.